Please note that Tapas no longer supports Internet Explorer.

 Turning left at the corner of a jewelry shop that would never have anything to do with someone like me, I found my residence right before me.
 A bona fide luxury apartment building, located on the same street as the Hilton Hotel.

 Slightly disheveled ash-gray hair, nearly black.
-A hundred and eighty-nine centimeters tall.
+A hundred and eighty-nine centimeters tall (six-two in old money).
 Long legs wrapped in black slacks.
 Grayish-blue eyes tinged with a melancholy that drew sweet sighs from admirers, set in lightly tanned skin.

 His earnest, well-formed features and perfectly straight posture looked as though every element the world might call "slovenly" had been carefully extracted and discarded.
 Did I ever give him my address?
-I searched my memory while standing frozen, staring at him—the one who had so thoroughly broken my heart three years ago.
+I searched my memory while standing frozen, staring at the man who had so thoroughly broken my heart three years ago—and whom I'd spent every day since trying to forget.

 I wanted nothing more than to turn on my heel and flee, but that wasn't an option.
 With a sigh, I walked toward Brian, visibly displeased.